Camp Lemonnier: Transfer to Africa Command

 As of May 2013, the DOD had prepared plans for a $1.4 billion expansion of the base and to increase its special forces there to more than 1,000.

 In September 2013, the Predators and Reapers operating from Camp Lemonnier were moved to "a remote desert airstrip" later identified as Chabelley Airport.

 In May 2014, U.S. President Obama and Djiboutian President Guelleh agreed on a 20-year extension of the American lease, at $63 million a year in rent – about double its previous rate.
 The US was expanding the base and planned to spend $1.4 billion upgrading the facility over the next two decades.

+A U.S. military investigation in 2015 concluded that nine members of the 775th Engineer Detachment (194th Engineer Brigade, Tennessee Army National Guard) patronized prostitutes at an off-base residence in Djibouti and at a hotel in Dire Dawa, Ethiopia, despite having been warned of the prevalence of sex trafficking in the area.

 In 2017, China opened a base nearby, the Chinese People's Liberation Army Support Base in Djibouti.
 In May 2018, the United States Air Force said military grade lasers had been aimed at the eyes of its pilots and the incidents had originated on the Chinese base.
 China denied that they were the source of the lasers, stating that they abide by international law.